GarunJad/huffman_encoder_Text_editor/ReadMe.md

 ### Compilation

-Use the following command to compile the code:
+Use the following command to compile the code  on Linux:

 ```bash
 g++ -std=c++11 -o text_editor huffman_text_editor.cpp